nicolelau/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/installing-patches/patching-basics/the-patching-process.md

    **Always** `back up <../../backing-up.md>`_ your database and installation before patching.
 ```

-If you're patching a DXP bundle, continue with the basic steps below.
-If you're patching DXP on an application server, [configure your environment for patching](#configuring-a-dxp-application-server-for-patching) _before_ following the basic steps.
+If you're patching a DXP bundle, continue with the basic patching steps below.
+If you're patching DXP on an application server, [configure your environment for patching](#configuring-a-dxp-application-server-for-patching) _before_ following the basic patching steps.

-## Basic Steps
+## Basic Patching Steps

 1. Download your patch to your `patching-tool/patches` folder---don't unzip the patch.